learn-co-curriculum/phase-1-how-the-web-works/README.md

 Our client so far has made a request to YouTube's server.
 In this case, a request to `/adelevevo`.
 The server then responds with all the code associated with that resource `<!doctype html> .....</html>`, including all images, CSS files, JavaScript files, videos, music, etc.

 When the client makes a request, it includes other items besides just the URL in the "headers."
-The request header contains all the information the server needs in order to fulfill the request: the type of request, the resource (path), the domain as well as some other metadata like what type of browser is making this request.
+The request header contains all the information the server needs in order to fulfill the request: the type of request, the resource (path), and the domain, as well as some other metadata like what type of browser is making this request.
 The request header would look something like this.

 ![request header](https://s3.amazonaws.com/learn-verified/request-header.png)